shortdark/num-of-posts/post-volume-stats/readme.txt

 = 3.1.17 =

+* Date Range now working for all bar charts, pie charts and lists on main page.
+The "Years" bar chart, "Compare Years" and "Export Compare Years CSV" remain unaffected.
 * Fixed bug where a selected user meant that it wasn't recognizing the selected year on "Days Between Posts".
+* Made the list titles more precise.
 * Tidied up code and removed WordPress notices.

 = 3.1.16 =